Many or all companies we feature compensate us. Compensation and editorial

 Is Amazon’s Subscribe and Save Worth It?

-People looking to save a few bucks every month might be interested in Amazon’s Subscribe and Save.
-This program allows consumers to sign up for automatic deliveries of their favorite items.
 They can save up to 15 percent on the items, and they can cancel the subscription at any time.
-If you are still asking yourself “what is Subscribe and Save?” then let’s take a deeper look at the way Amazon’s Subscribe and Save program works.
+If you are still asking if Amazon’s Subscribe and Save program is worth it, then let’s take a deeper look at the way the program works.

 Currently, tens of thousands of items are eligible for Subscribe and Save.
 These items are found in the Subscribe and Save Store.

-Here’s an example.
+Here’s an example

-Issues With Subscribe and Save
+Issues with Subscribe and Save

 On the surface, Subscribe and Save is an excellent way to save money on orders.
-However, it does have some issues that must be examined.
+However, it does have some issues that must be examined:

-Is Subscribe and Save the Best Deal?
+Is Subscribe and Save the best deal?

 According to LendEDU’s data, Subscribe and Save is not the best deal out there.
 The study compared prices between Amazon and Costco and found that Amazon shoppers spend quite a bit more on the same items.